 For more information about clinical trials in general, please visit ClinicalTrials.gov

-MedDay’s lead candidate, MD1003, for the treatment of primary and secondary progressive multiple sclerosis, has been investigated in two Phase III clinical trials of which the extension phases have been prolonged.
+MedDay’s lead candidate, MD1003, for the treatment of primary and secondary progressive multiple sclerosis, has been examined in two Phase 3 clinical trials, one has completed and one is underway.

-In April 2016, the full study results from the MS-SPI and MS-ON trials, including extension data, were presented at the American Academy of Neurology Annual Meeting (AAN).
-For more information on the results, click here.
+In April 2015, MedDay announced positive results from the first Phase 3 clinical trial, MS-SPI, in progressive multiple sclerosis with spinal involvement, at the American Academy of Neurology Annual Meeting (AAN).
+For more information the results, click here.

-If you are participating in a MedDay clinical trial and would like to contact someone regarding the trial, or if you need to report a problem with the study drug or side effect, please contact your study doctor as soon as possible.
+If you are participating in a MedDay clinical trial and would like to contact someone regarding the trial, please email firstname.lastname@example.org.
+If you need to report a problem with the study drug or side effect, please contact your study doctor as soon as possible.